Tag Archive for: feed ingredients

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-This little vitamin is not talked about much in equine nutrition, mainly because we still don’t know exactly what a horse’s dietary requirement is.
+This little vitamin, B6, is not talked about much in equine nutrition, mainly because we still don’t know exactly what a horse’s dietary requirement is.
 We also assume a large part of their requirement is fulfilled by the Vitamin B6 produced by the bacteria in their hindgut.

 We do know B6 is important for building muscle.
-I just saw a very recently published paper looking at Vitamin B6 supplementation and muscle development in rabbits. (https://www.publish.csiro.au/AN/AN15807…)
+A published paper has looked at Vitamin B6 supplementation and muscle development in rabbits. (https://www.publish.csiro.au/AN/AN15807…)

-I know a rabbit is very different animal to a horse, but from a gut physiology and nutrition perspective they are actually really similar, so I thought I would take a look to see what the researchers found.
+Even though a rabbit is a very different animal to a horse, from a gut physiology and nutrition perspective they are actually really similar, so it is worth a look to see what the researchers found.

 Vitamin B6 supplementation was shown to significantly alter protein metabolism and increase the ratio of fore + hindleg muscle weight to body weight (i.e. supplemented rabbits had more leg muscle).
 Interesting!